 The Data Layer variable visitorType can help you to get this info.
 Create a new variable in GTM to access the value:

 If there is no logged in user on your site, the value “visitor-logged-out” will indicate that state.
 If a WordPress user is logged in, the name of the role of the logged in user will be included.
 For admins this will be “administrator”, for lower level users this can be something else like “editor”.
 Using this info, you can create a trigger that matches only a specific user role:

 If you want to exclude other user roles you can use ‘matching regex (ignore case)’ instead of ‘equals’ and you can list the excluded roles using pipes: administrator|editor|whatever-userrole

 Exclude but not while debugging

-To achieve this I usually enable the Debug Mode built in variable in Google Tag Manager and include it in the exclude trigger:
+To achieve this, you should enable the Debug Mode built in variable in Google Tag Manager and include it in the trigger: